bloxstreet/support/staff-information/store-jobs.md

 **Step 1:** Customers will approach you at your pharmacy register.
 You should greet them with a friendly greeting.

 **Step 2:** Once the guest has selected what medicine they want, it will be your job to find it.
 Click on the medicine behind you and hand it to them by pressing H and entering their username.
+If you are on mobile, use the handto system, which is located on the left side of your screen.

 **Step 3:** After you've given the customer their requested medicine, thank them for shopping at the BloxStreet Pharmacy and remind them to come again soon.